 Ready to be Inspired?

-Student Registration for Full STEAM Ahead 2018 is open to rising 6th-rising 9th grade girls in the Greater Richmond Metro Area!
+Student Registration for Full STEAM Ahead is available to rising 6th-rising 9th-grade girls in the Greater Richmond Metro Area.
 Check out our Workshop Tracks, then go to our registration portal and select your favorite.
 Each student may only register for one track.
 Each track has limited space and will be scheduled on a first come, first serve basis.
+Scheduling may be subject to change.
 Early Bird pricing for student registration is $15 and will be available until May 20th.
 After May 20th, Student Registration is $20.
 Need-based scholarships are available, for more information please contact email@example.com.

 Water is our life source!
 We use it every day for drinking, industry and recreation.
 We can no long rely on natural streams and wells for the majority of our clean drinking water supply and the process of water purification is now an standard practice.
 In this workshop, we will discuss the water cycle and how it is all connected (rainwater, stormwater, drinking water and wastewater).
 We will also build a drinking water column and experience with “cleaning” our water.